When I Think of Venezuela I Think of My Mother: An Interview with Devendra Banhart| 31 October, 2019

 So do you think that the influence of Simón Díaz and Caetano Veloso on your singing was subconscious then?

 Simón was subconscious.
 And ironically because he was so ubiquitous and such a huge benevolent mother figure for Venezuelans while he was alive, just this pop cultural figure, I didn’t realise how incredible his poetry was, how incredible his musicianship was.
-An American friend, when we were in our early 20s, she goes ‘check out this Simón Díaz guy from Venezuela, his songs are called tonadas‘, and it completely blew my mind because I just didn’t know the artistry and the depth of Simón Díaz’s poetry and how incredible and divine it was, and his voice is just the greatest, he’s up there really with the greatest singers of all-time, and then Caetano it was actually in high school that my dad brought home this compilation that was called Beleza Tropical that David Byrne put together on Luaka Bop, I think there’s like two or three volumes [in fact, there’s two volumes of Brazil Classics, the first subtitled Beleza Tropical].
+So Matteah Baim, my American friend and an amazing songwriter and artist, when we were in our early 20s, she goes ‘check out this Simón Díaz guy from Venezuela, his songs are called tonadas‘, and it completely blew my mind because I just didn’t know the artistry and the depth of Simón Díaz’s poetry and how incredible and divine it was, and his voice is just the greatest, he’s up there really with the greatest singers of all-time, and then Caetano it was actually in high school that my dad brought home this compilation that was called Beleza Tropical that David Byrne put together on Luaka Bop, I think there’s like two or three volumes [in fact, there’s two volumes of Brazil Classics, the first subtitled Beleza Tropical].
 The first one had Jorge Ben, Gilberto Gil, Gal Costa, everyone that I later fell in love with, but the main thing that really blew my mind was Caetano and it was “O Leaozinho” the song.
 I was obsessed with bluebeat [a name for early Jamaican pop] and I wanted to somehow tie it in to skateboarding and wanted to be like a rudeboy and skateboard in a suit and that’s what I wanted to do, but I also wanted to learn guitar, but then when I hear Caetano’s “Leaozinho” I knew, that’s it, I just want to do this, that’s exactly what I want to do.
 So Caetano wasn’t just an influence, it was very much an, ‘oh, this is what I want to do with my entire life’.
 But then it’s amazing because then I discover Simón, and then I find out that Caetano had covered a Simón Díaz song.
 Caetano had celebrated the artistry of Simón Díaz, he does a beautiful, beautiful version of “Tonada de Luna Llena”, it’s on a live album and live DVD.
 So I thought that was so beautiful to see that go in the full circle kind of way.

 On the album you sing in Portuguese, with a song written as a response to a Brazilian song…